 Why South Africa?
 South Africa is going through some tough times.
-The Rand is falling, the petrol price and the electricity tariff are expected to rise again, the inflation is at 4.5% and the unemployment stands at a high of 26.4% in April 2015, not even considering the much higher rate in the rural areas.
-Many tourists and foreigners are less than impressed with the so often discussed news such as the corruption, the new immigration regulations and the exorbitantly high crime rate.
+The Rand has fallen to a 14-year low against the US dollar, the interest rate and the electricity tariffs have risen again, the inflation stands at 4.7% in June 2015, the GDP has sunk to a low of 1.3% (year-on-year in the first quarter 2015) and the unemployment stands at a high of 26.4%.
+Many tourists and foreigners are less than impressed with the news about corruption, the new immigration regulations and the exorbitantly high crime rate.

 This all does not make for positive news, but there is still a faint light at the horizon!
 Let us show you why we think the country at the tip of the African continent is still one of the favourite destinations worldwide for tourists, visitors and business travellers and why expats still should consider South Africa a great destination for working and living in this beautiful country.

-Foreigners from all over the world live and work in the country and most of them feel very happy to raise their kids here.
+Foreigners from all over the world live and work in the country and most of them feel very happy to raise their kids here as expat surveys have shown.
 Tourists and travellers love the fabulous lifestyle South Africa offers.
 South Africa is renowned for the sunny blue skies, a stunning landscape providing rich scenery and endless views, acclaimed cuisine and of course, for its friendly people.